 Estate Planning For Unmarried Couples

 Many couples choose not to be legally married, even if they have been together a long time.
 There are both personal and financial reasons for not getting married.
-Some of my older clients choose not to marry because they do not want to hurt their children’s feelings.
-Some of my younger clients would rather not bother with a ceremony.
-Some clients worry about their children’s inheritance should they marry.
+Some of my older clients choose not to marry because they do not want to affect their children’s inheritance.
+Some of my younger clients would rather not bother with the legalities.
+Some clients would loose pension or social security benefits if they remarry.

-It is very important for unmarried couples to execute estate planning documents to make their wishes clear concerning the rights and responsibilities of his or her significant other.
+It is very important for unmarried couples to execute estate planning documents to make their wishes clear concerning the rights and responsibilities of their significant other.
 A significant other does not have the same legal rights as a married spouse.
-A significant other does not have a statutory priority to serve as a personal representative or executor for his or her significant other’s estate; no statutory right to inherit property from his or her significant other (which includes no family allowance or exempt property allowance); no priority to make disposition of the last remains of his or her significant other, and no priority to act as guardian or conservator for his or her significant other should he or she become incapacitated or disabled.
+A significant other does not have a statutory priority to serve as a personal representative or executor for their significant other’s estate; no statutory right to inherit property from their significant other (which includes no family allowance or an exempt property allowance); no priority to make disposition of the last remains of their significant other, and no priority to act as guardian or conservator for their significant other should he or she become incapacitated or disabled.
 There is also no requirement for giving notice of withholding of life support for a non-married significant other.
-Anyone can execute documents so that his or her significant other does have these legal rights.
+Anyone may execute documents so that his or her significant other does have these legal rights.

 It is important for an unmarried person to execute a will, a health care power of attorney, a general durable power of attorney and a living will to protect their unmarried significant other.
 A Last Will and Testament designates a personal representative or the person to be in charge of the estate of the decedent and it designates who will inherit assets from the decedent.
+Without a will, no assets will pass to your significant other unless they are owned jointly with you or you have named them as a beneficiary.
 Both a health care power of attorney and a general durable power of attorney name someone to make decisions for you should you become incapacitated or disabled.
-These documents may prevent unnecessary arguments between the families of unmarried couples and the surviving significant other.
+Your significant other will not have priority to act for you, upon a disability, if you have not executed a power of attorney naming them as your agent.
+If you have no power of attorney, your children will have priority to make these decisions.
+If you have these documents prepared, they may prevent unnecessary arguments between the families of unmarried couples and the significant other.